Fair Processing Notice

 Only the information relevant to the purpose will be used for each point above.

 Sharing of Your Information

-- If there is a serious risk of harm to yourself or others.
+- If there is a risk of significant harm to yourself or others.
 In such a case I may contact the emergency services or your doctor.
-I would always endeavour discuss this with you first.
+I would always endeavour to discuss this with you first.

 - If compelled to do so under the Terrorism Act 2000, section 38B

 - If approached by the police in regards to the Road Traffic Act 1991, section 21 (2)(b)

 - If compelled to do so by a court order